Start typing and hit "Enter" to search.

 • an organisation providing adult social care

 Your employer (sponsor) must be licenced to employ overseas workers with Health and Care Visas.
-A full list of the types of organisations you can work for can be found on the Home Office website2.
+A full list of the types of organisations you can work for can be found on the Home Office website.

 Be paid a minimum salary

 The minimum salary will depend on the type of job you have.
 Typically, you will need a salary of at least £29,000 per year or the going rate, whichever is higher.
-The rules state that if the ‘going rate’3 is more than either of these figures, you will need to be paid at least the going rate.
+The rules state that if the ‘going rate’ is more than either of these figures, you will need to be paid at least the going rate.
 The going rate is set by the government and reflects the salary (or hourly rate) they estimate is typically paid within each profession.
 Therefore, the going rate varies considerably depending on which profession you are in).

 In some cases, you can still apply for a Health and Care Visa if your salary is less than the amounts above.
 The rules state that you can be paid between 70% and 90% of the going rate for your job if you are paid at least £23,200 per year, and one of the following applies: